PeopleAdmin/pdfcombiner/README.md

 ===========

-This is an HTTP endpoint that downloads a list of PDFs from Amazon S3, combines them using `cpdf`, uploads the combined file, and POSTs the job status to a provided callback URL.
+This is an HTTP endpoint that downloads a list of PDFs from Amazon S3, combines and uploads the combined file to S3, and POSTs the job status to a provided callback URL.
 The format of the request to `/` should look like: